InfoSecInnovations/concierge/README.md

 Linux: `source ./bin/activate`
 Windows PowerShell: `.\Scripts\Activate.ps1`

 To start the web UI, run the following command:

+`shiny run --launch-browser concierge_shiny/app.py`

+If running for development you can use this command instead:

-`shiny run --reload --launch-browser concierge-shiny/app.py`
+`shiny run --reload --launch-browser concierge_shiny/app.py`

+or use the Shiny for Python VSCode extension running from `concierge_shiny/app.py`.
+At the time of writing we have noticed an issue where the VSCode browser window doesn't automatically refresh and you have to copy/paste the URL from the console into it.
+Do this is after seeing the log `Application startup complete.` you still don't see anything in the VSCode browser.

 ## Want to get involved? ##